Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 9 aggregation: cumulative

-This lets us know that it is enabled by default, gives a description, and some other important data about the metric.
-As these are the defaults, we can interpret from it that if we set the `enabled` parameter to false, then it should disable – aka filter – this metric.
-It will not be collected, and since it isn’t collected, it also will not be sent to the exporter.
+This lets us know it is enabled by default and describes the metric and other essential data.
+As these are the defaults, we can interpret from it that if we set the `enabled` parameter to false, it should disable this metric–aka filter.
+It will not be collected; since it isn’t collected, it will also not be sent to the exporter.

 To achieve this in our configuration file, we make the following changes: